siddhant-midha/siddhant-midha.github.io/_pages/about.md

 ---

 Hello!
-I am currently a first-year graduate student in the [Quantum Sciences and Engineering](https://quantum.princeton.edu/) department at Princeton University.
+I am currently a first-year graduate student in [Princeton Quantum Initiative](https://quantum.princeton.edu/people/siddhant-midha) at Princeton University.
 Previously, I studied electrical engineering, physics, and just a bit of CS at IIT Bombay, in India.
 You can find me at Friend Center (FC309), or frequently juggling between EQuad and Jadwin.

 I am interested in many-body quantum information, and quantum technology in general.